Call for Proposals

 Theme and Description

-While priority will be given to presentations addressing these topics, any presentations that are concerned with moral and civic education will be welcomed.
-Of course we sincerely welcome to our conference all those who truly care about exploring and enhancing the role of moral education, through theory and practice, in the Asia-Pacific region and in the world.
+Whilst priority will be given to presentations addressing these topics, any presentations that are concerned with moral and civic education will be welcomed.
+We sincerely welcome to our conference all those who truly care about exploring and enhancing the role of moral education, through theory and practice, in the Asia-Pacific region and in the world.